AndreiNaltu/mini-devops/RUNBOOK.md

 ## 1. Site not responding

-1. Check if the container is running: docker compose --profile dev ps
+1. Check if both containers are running (nginx + web): docker compose --profile dev ps

 2. Check the service logs: